Remodeling for Resale Vs. Personal Taste

 Additionally, attempt to hold off on purchasing expensive lighting fixtures.
 Refrain from letting the gorgeous ideas in the remodeling publications tempt you from your spending range, making it difficult to recoup the investment.

-Wall-to-wall carpeting may make your house feel cozier, but there are better choices for resale value.
+Wall-to-wall carpeting may make your house feel cozier, but it might just be one of the worst ROI home improvements.
 Carpets are prone to rapid wear and damage, and the choice of textures and colors differs for each person.

 However, hardwood floors can generate a return on investment of about 75%!
 You might want to choose a hard surface.